 IDUM, like other existing portals, has been equipped with a proper (web-based) user interface; but, behind the user interface there is an "intelligent" core that exploits knowledge representation and reasoning technologies based on ASP.
-In IDUM (see Figure 1), the information regarding the touristic offers provided by tour operators is received by the system as a set of e-mails.
+In IDUM (see Figure 1, the information regarding the touristic offers provided by tour operators is received by the system as a set of e-mails.
 Each e-mail might contain plain text and/or a set of leaflets, usually distributed as pdf or image files which store the details of the offer (e.g., place, accommodation, price etc.).
-Leaflets are devised to be human-readable, might contain both text and images, and usually do not have the same structure.
-Emails (and their content) are automatically processed by using the HzLeX system, and the extracted data about touristic offers is used to populate an OntoDLP ontology that models the domain of discourse: the "tourism ontology".
-The resulting ontology is then analyzed by exploiting a set of reasoning modules (ASP programs) combining the extracted data with the knowledge regarding places (geographical information) and users (user preferences) already present in the tourism ontology.
+Leaflets are devised to be human-readable, might mix text and images, and usually do not have the same layout.
+E-mails (and their content) are automatically processed by using the $Hi L \in X$ system,2 and the extracted data about touristic offers is used to populate an OntoDLP ontology that models the domain of discourse: the "tourism ontology".
+The resulting ontology is then analyzed by exploiting a set of reasoning modules (ASP programs) combining the extracted data with the knowledge regarding places (geographical information) and users (user preferences) that we inserted in the tourism ontology.
 The system mimics the typical deductions made by a travel agency employee for selecting the most appropriate answers to the user needs.